turbot/steampipe-mod-digitalocean-insights/dashboards/droplet/docs/droplet_detail.md

 - What tags are applied?
 - Which volumes are attached to it?
 - Which firewalls and VPC is it associated with?
+- What relationships does the droplet have with other resources?